mouldimus/notes/HTML_Concepts.md

 When you see them, you might want to read them like this: "GET this resource", "PUT this resource", "POST this resource".

-Technically, these commands are known as "HTTP methods", not "HTTP verbs" but the term “verb” has been in use for so long that it has stuck.
-As a reminder, a “method” is a subprogram.
+Technically, these commands are known as "HTTP methods", not "HTTP verbs" but the term "verb" has been in use for so long that it has stuck.
+As a reminder, a "method" is a subprogram.

 The term HTTP verbs and HTTP methods are interchangeable.